-A graduate of Stephen F. Austin High School, class of Jan. ’70, he received an associate of arts degree in social sciences from Solano Community College and studied organizational behavior management and marketing at the University of Houston.
+A graduate of Stephen F. Austin High School (Class of Jan.
+1970), he received an associate of arts degree in social sciences from Solano Community College and studied organizational behavior management and marketing at the University of Houston.
 He served as a part-time community-relations specialist in the City of Houston Parks and Recreation Department's Office of Neighborhood and Community Relations from 1998 through December 2004.

-A computer specialist in the U.S. Air Force from 1970 to 1977, he served the Air Training Command in Lubbock, Texas.
-The 601st Tactical Command Wing and was attached to NATO in Lindsey Air Station, in Wiesbaden, Germany and finished his tour at Travis Air Force Base in Fairfield, Calif.
+A computer specialist in the U.S. Air Force from 1970 to 1977, Rodriguez served the Air Training Command in Lubbock, Texas, in the 601st Tactical Command Wing and was attached to NATO in Lindsey Air Station, in Wiesbaden, Germany.
+He finished his tour at Travis Air Force Base in Fairfield, Calif.
 Rodríguez’s primary carrier responsibility was as a computer programmer and operation specialist; he was also the Airman Training NCO and was the EEOC/Drug & Alcohol Relation Liaison.

-In 1997 Rodríguez served on HISD's task force to review the state comptroller's audit of the District, and he has been a member of Parents for Public Schools and a national board member for the organization from 2000 through 2005.
-He was a board member for the Gulfgate Tax Increment Reinvestment Zone and the Hispanic Housing Education.
-Rodríguez was also alumni president for Austin High School and is a lifetime member, he is currently serving as the SFA Alumni Association Newsletter Editor, and is an active member of the Pecan Park Civic Association and St. Christopher Catholic Church.
+In 1997, Rodríguez served on HISD's task force to review the state comptroller's audit of the district, and he was a member of Parents for Public Schools and a national board member for the organization from 2000 through 2005.
+He was also a board member for the Gulfgate Tax Increment Reinvestment Zone and the Hispanic Housing Education.
+Rodríguez was alumni president for Austin High School and is a lifetime member.
+He is currently serving as the SFA Alumni Association Newsletter editor, and he is an active member of the Pecan Park Civic Association and St. Christopher Catholic Church.

-Rodríguez and his wife, Virginia, celebrated their 40th wedding anniversary in May 2013 and have four children.
-Rodríguez, his wife and all four of their children graduated from HISD schools.
+Rodríguez and his wife, Virginia, celebrated their 40th wedding anniversary in May 2013 and have four children together.
+Rodríguez, his wife, and all four of their children graduated from HISD schools.